tls-inspector/tls-inspector/.github/SECURITY.md

 We provide limited support to pre-release "Test Flight" versions of the app.
 These versions may contain security vulnerabilities and use of pre-release software is at your own risk.

-We do not provide support for any version of the app on modified iOS devices, commonly known as "Jailbreaking".
-While we will not prevent you from running the app on modified devices, you are using the app entirely at your own risk.

 ## Reporting a Vulnerability

 Please do not report security vulnerabilities as issues on Github as these are visible to the